My Day in Court

 I told Ms. MDL that I would rather not make this so complicated.
 I added that if she would allow me to explain, this whole thing could be put to rest quickly.

 I glanced around the court.
 There were a lot of poor people in this room.
 How many of these people were in a position to take the chance of betting $2,000 against the fairness of a judge they didn't know?
-Was she lenient?
+Was this woman judge lenient?
 Was she harsh?
-And how many people were confident about getting a fair shake when this woman kept barking 'you better get a lawyer, you better get a lawyer'?
+And how many people were confident about getting a fair shake when this MDL woman kept barking 'you better get a lawyer, you better get a lawyer'?

 I didn't know about anyone else in that room, but suddenly my confidence was shaken.
 I openly admit I was very intimidated!!